 This post contains major spoilers for BoJack Horseman season 4.

-Last year, I wrote a post reflecting on the existential themes of BoJack Horseman, a brilliant animated show on Netflix created by Raphael Bob-Waksberg.
+Last year, I wrote a post reflecting on the existential themes of BoJack Horseman, the brilliant adult animated show on Netflix created by Raphael Bob-Waksberg.
 The series has been praised by fans and critics alike for its innovative storytelling and hard-hitting subject matter, not to mention the countless background gags, tongue twisters and animal puns.
 Season 4 came out last September, and it not only moved the series forward on that trajectory but took the characters to new highs and lows to create yet another unforgettable TV-viewing experience.

 One of the many ingenious aspects of this series is its ability to mock various television tropes while at the same time creatively use those tropes to tell an engaging story.
 Take, for example, this season’s second episode, “The Old Sugarman Place,” in which BoJack ventures to his mother’s childhood home in Michigan.
 He meets a fly named Eddie, who’s haunted by his past and thus refuses to fly.
 We later learn it’s because flying played a part in the unexpected death of his wife.
 The idea of a character overcoming a trauma and turning it into a positive experience is a well-known story arc, and the show draws attention to this by having BoJack act dismissively toward Eddie’s anguish as if he’s heard it all before.
 Yet, flipping the expected outcome on its head, BoJack’s genuinely good-intentioned yet still misguided attempt to get Eddie to fly only ends in disaster when Eddie grows hysterical and tries to kill them both.
 To that end, we’re left with a prime example of what makes this show stand out.
 It constantly challenges the traditional happy ending route by denying any true sense of closure since, let’s face it, life is hardly like that.